makrai/notes/rao-2501-WhiSPA-speech-sem-psy-acl.md

       dimensions
       to maintain the same number of latent dimensions between both models
   * projection (WhiSPA-394)
-    * concatenate the PsychEmb dimensions to the text embedding from SBERT.
+    * concatenate the PsychEmb dimensions to the text embedding from SBERT
     * requires a 384 × 10 learnable projection matrix P
       to transform Whisper embeddings of dimensionality 384 to 394, which is then passed through a TanH activation